wmitchell-cambria/react-wood-duck/README.md

 	npm run prepublish

 **NOTE:** when you run this, it compiles the **"src"** code and generates the transpiled CommonJS in **“dist”** folder within your local machine

+### Writing test cases Using Enzyme
+Add these following imports in your test cases for the components

+	import React from 'react';
+	import { shallow, mount, render } from 'enzyme';
+	import Enzyme_setup from './Enzyme_setup';
+	import ComponentName from '../Component.js';

 ### Push to git

 Commit the changes and push to GitHub: